-Stephen Jay Landa (Stephen Landa) Suspended from Securities Industry and Terminated by Invest Financial Corporation – Goodman & Nekvasil P.A., May Recover Investor Losses
+Stephen Jay Landa (Stephen Landa) Suspended from Securities Industry and Resigned from Invest Financial Corporation – Goodman & Nekvasil P.A., May Recover Investor Losses

-Goodman & Nekvasil P.A., May Recover Investor Losses - Stephen Jay Landa (Stephen Landa) Suspended from Securities Industry and Terminated by Invest Financial Corporation
+Goodman & Nekvasil P.A., May Recover Investor Losses - Stephen Jay Landa (Stephen Landa) Suspended from Securities Industry and Resigned from Invest Financial Corporation

-From 2005 until Stephen Landa’s termination in 2015, Stephen Landa worked for Invest Financial Corporation.
-According to FINRA’s records, Stephen Landa was terminated by Invest Financial Corporation on August 5, 2015.
+From 2005 until Stephen Landa’s resignation in 2015, Stephen Landa was licensed with Invest Financial Corporation.
+According to FINRA’s records, Stephen Landa resigned from Invest Financial Corporation on August 5, 2015.
 Invest Financial Corporation reported to FINRA that at the time of termination, a review of Stephen Landa’s client’s accounts was being conducted for possible violations concerning mutual funds.

 Subsequent to Stephen Landa’s termination, FINRA investigated Stephen Landa and brought a disciplinary action against Stephen Landa.
 Stephen Landa consented to a 2 month suspension from the securities and investment banking industry, a $5,000 fine and an $18,156.53 restitution order on May 17, 2017.
 Stephen Landa also consented to the entry of findings that Stephen Landa employed an unsuitable short-term mutual fund trading strategy in the individual account of a customer and the joint account of the customer and another customer.
 The findings stated that at the time, the customers were both 60 years of age or older, retired, and living on fixed incomes.
 Also, according to FINRA, both of them had conservative investment objectives and moderate risk tolerances.
 Nevertheless, on occasions, according to FINRA, Stephen Landa recommended that the customers purchase mutual fund shares and then, shortly thereafter, recommended that they sell the shares.
 According to FINRA, Stephen Lands did not have a reasonable basis for believing that such transactions were suitable.
 According to FINRA, even though mutual funds are intended as longer-term investments, Stephen Landa recommended that the customers sell the mutual fund shares after an average holding period of fewer than six months.
 Also, according to FINRA, all of these transactions involved Class A mutual fund shares, which included front-end sales loads.